Complete Guide

 Scale and Production Methods

-Iran produces approximately 90% of the world's saffron supply, with primary cultivation in:
+Iran produces approximately 90% of the world's saffron supply, with primary cultivation in Khorasan Razavi province (largest producer), South Khorasan, and Kerman regions.

 Iranian Saffron Grades